pwilmart/pwilmart.github.io/_posts/2019-09-21-shotgun-quantification.md

 ## Introduction

+> Note: "." is used for the decimal point and "," is the thousands separator.

 This second installment on data plumbing will tackle the interplay between [protein inference](https://www.mcponline.org/content/4/10/1419.short) and quantitative data rollup in shotgun proteomics.
 The discussion will be about the general problem of how we try to put [Humpty Dumpty](https://en.wikipedia.org/wiki/Humpty_Dumpty) back together again; i.e. how do we form protein expression values from measurements of peptide spectrum matches (PSMs) or MS1 features.

-> Note: "." is used for the decimal point and "," is the thousands separator.
+We frequently do these discovery shotgun quantification experiments when we are characterizing systems where there is not much prior knowledge.
+We want to get some insight into biological process and pathway differences in response to system perturbations.
+Most biological effects occur via multi-protein mechanisms (pathways, complexes, and interactions).
+We tend to focus less on single, specific proteins so that we can get global views of the system.

+These global approaches make many simplifying assumptions, and can, therefore, have some limitations.
+We need to review the basic steps in shotgun quantification first in order to understand when limitations might arise.
+We will talk some about limitations at the end.

-## Shotgun quantification methods are all the same
+## Shotgun quantification methods are all similar

 Many people might think [spectral counting](https://pubs.acs.org/doi/abs/10.1021/ac0498563), [intensity-weighted spectral counting](https://pubs.acs.org/doi/abs/10.1021/pr401017h) (also [this reference](https://onlinelibrary.wiley.com/doi/abs/10.1002/pmic.200700426)), [accurate mass and time](https://onlinelibrary.wiley.com/doi/abs/10.1002/mas.20071) (AMT) tag methods, [MaxQuant LFQ](https://www.mcponline.org/content/13/9/2513.short), [MaxQuant iBAQ](https://www.nature.com/articles/nature10098), [SILAC](https://www.mcponline.org/content/1/5/376.short), [iTRAQ](https://www.mcponline.org/content/3/12/1154.short), and [TMT](https://pubs.acs.org/doi/abs/10.1021/ac0262560) are all rather different quantitative proteomics techniques.
 If you take a step back, no - a bigger step, keep going, STOP!, you might see that all shotgun quantitation methods are just weighted spectral counting with different weights.
 First, I need to climb onto my [soapbox](https://en.wikipedia.org/wiki/Soapbox) and